Coding Schemes Based on Reed-Muller Codes for $(d,\infty)$-RLL Input-Constrained Channels

 In this paper, we make progress on the construction of explicit codes over $(d,\infty)$-RLL input-constrained DMCs.
-Our motivation for constructing $(d,\infty)$-RLL constrained codes using RM codes, is the recent result of Reeves and Pfister \cite{Reeves} that Reed-Muller (RM) codes achieve, under bit-MAP decoding, any rate $R\in [0,C)$, over unconstrained BMS channels, where $C$ is the capacity of the BMS channel.
+Our motivation for constructing $(d,\infty)$-RLL constrained codes using RM codes, are the very recent results of Reeves and Pfister \cite{Reeves} and Abbe and Sandon \cite{abbesandon} that Reed-Muller (RM) codes achieve, under bitwise maximum a-posteriori probability (bit-MAP) {and blockwise maximum a-posteriori probability (block-MAP) decoding, respectively,} any rate $R\in [0,C)$, over unconstrained BMS channels, where $C$ is the capacity of the BMS channel.
 We note that for the specific setting of the BEC, Kudekar et al. in \cite{kud1} were the first to show that Reed-Muller (RM) codes are capacity-achieving.
-These results then imply that the constrained coding schemes we construct have bit-error probability going to $0$ (using the bit-MAP decoder for the RM code), as the blocklength goes to infinity, if the codes are used over $(d,\infty)$-RLL input-constrained BMS channels.
+As a consequence of these results, the constrained coding schemes we construct have {bit- and block-error probabilities going to $0$ (using the bit-MAP and block-MAP decoders for the RM code, respectively)}, as the blocklength goes to infinity, if the codes are used over $(d,\infty)$-RLL input-constrained BMS channels.